Cactoidal/GodotRustEthers-rs/README.md

 * And finally,
 homomorphic encryption, a way of performing operations directly on secret values without revealing what those values are

-## Testing

-You can use a webwallet like [Metamask](https://metamask.io) and a browser IDE like [Remix](https://remix.ethereum.org) to quickly deploy and test contracts of your own.
-[Hardhat](https://github.com/NomicFoundation/hardhat), [Brownie](https://github.com/eth-brownie/brownie), and [Truffle](https://trufflesuite.com) are also available for deploying and testing.
-Remember to keep your developer key separate from your other keys, and never use it for anything other than testing.